|June 10 through June 22, 2008

 Inspirations From the Forest was produced by the Smithsonian Center for Folklife and Cultural Heritage, with funding from the National Endowment for the Arts and in partnership with the USDA Forest Service.

-The Western Folklife Center and the Humboldt-Toiyabe National Forest will also offer Inspirations from Lamoille Canyon, a workshop series in Lamoille Canyon on Saturday, June 14, from 9:00 am to 5:00 pm.
-For more information, click here.
+The Western Folklife Center and the Humboldt-Toiyabe National Forest also offered Inspirations from Lamoille Canyon, a workshop series in Lamoille Canyon.